PhindulooMulaudzi/spring-email-application/README.md

-# C:\Users\OWen\eclipse-workspace\spring-email-application
+## spring-email-application
 Learning how to use SPRING email starter project